7i6ht/math2visual/backend/docs/cleanup_setup.md

 - Cleanup only removes files matching specific patterns
 - Archive files with timestamps are preserved by default
 - Cleanup errors are logged but don't affect API functionality
+- Temp SVG files are cleaned more aggressively (1 hour default) to prevent accumulation from aborted generations

+## Use Cases

+### Why Two Directories?

+1. **Visualization Output** (`storage/output/`):
+   - Created during normal API operations
+   - Persist longer (24h) for debugging and caching
+   - May be referenced by active sessions

+2. **Temp SVG Directory** (`storage/temp_svgs/`):
+   - Created when users generate AI SVG icons
+   - Only needed until user confirms or cancels
+   - Should be cleaned quickly (1h) to handle:
+     - User-aborted generations
+     - Browser crashes/closes
+     - Network interruptions
+     - Race conditions between frontend and backend